 Bioavailable, or BS?

-Gender, age and life stage (eg pregnancy) can all play a role, for instance.
-As can the nature of the enzymes in our gastric juices .
+Gender, age and life stage (eg pregnancy) can all play a role.
 So the bioavailability of nutrients in the same product eaten in the same way could be very different for you and a friend.

-How soon we eat something is the simplest to deal with.
-When it’s fresh produce, the sooner the better, because the nutrients degrade over time (as we can easily see).
+With fresh produce, the sooner we eat it the better.
+That’s because the nutrients degrade over time (as we can easily see when guacamole goes brown).
 And they degrade particularly quickly once cut up, because they’re more exposed to heat, light and oxygen.

-Freezing or drying the fresh produce locks in most of the nutrients, however, giving you longer to benefit from them.
-The best method of preservation will depend on the food, as different ones behave in different ways.
+Freezing or drying the fresh produce can preserve most of the nutrients, though, giving you longer to benefit from them.
+The best method of preservation will depend on the food, however, as different ones behave in different ways.

-And dehydration has interesting effects on grapes.
+Has interesting effects on grapes (and probably other foods too).
 Whereas raisins apparently have fewer of some polyphenols and phenolic acids than grapes, for instance, total antioxidant and polyphenol contents remain relatively unchanged.
 And the phenolic acids appear to be more bioavailable in the raisins than the grapes.
 So the reduction in quantity is effectively offset by an increase in quality .

 It’s likely that every ingredient is affected in different ways depending on the preservation method.
 So eating a variety is key where possible, rather than just eating frozen berries, for instance.

-- It boosts the antioxidant power of carrots and celery, for instance (cooking carrots increases the bioavailability of Vitamin A 6-fold over raw ones )
+Boiling carrots increases the bioavailability of Vitamin A 6-fold over raw ones, for instance ;

-- But baking peppers can destroy as much as 70%
+But baking peppers can destroy as much as 70% of their nutrients

-That’s not to say that you shouldn’t bake peppers if that’s how you enjoy them most though, especially as you can easily boost the antioxidant power by adding spices in particular.
+That’s not to say that you shouldn’t bake peppers if that’s how you enjoy them most though.
+Eating them baked is better than not eating them at all.
+And you can easily boost the antioxidant power by adding spices in particular.

 And some veg are actually potentially unsafe raw.
-Kale and spinach contain oxalic acid, which can cause stomach and kidney problems when taken in high doses.
+Kale and spinach contain oxalic acid, which can cause stomach and kidney problems when taken in high doses, for instance.
 But heating breaks it down .